RobinTT69/e-z-uploader-linux/README.md

 Terminal=false
 ```

-## It uploads the image, but doesn't send a notification!
+## It uploads the image, but doesn't send a notification (and sometimes doesn't even copy the link!)!
 Cause TBD - open a PR if you know.
+This error is very circumstancial, and sometimes right after occouring, it fixes itself.
+YMMV

 # oliver
 ![Logo](https://r2.e-z.host/2082d908-7c65-4fc3-b02a-5f50f9141543/lbo1x6wn.png)